This post may contain affiliate links. Please read our disclosure policy.

 ➡️➡️➡️ The full ingredient amounts and instructions are listed below on the printable recipe card.
 Scroll below the recipe card for frequently asked questions and tips for success.

-Bone-in rib or loin pork chops, about 1 inch thick: You can also use boneless pork chops.
+Bone-in rib or loin pork chops, about 1 inch thick: You can also use boneless pork chops if they are at least 3/4-inch thick.
 Don’t use thin pork chops, or they will get too dry.
-We tend to use the thicker 1-inch pork chops for a juicier chop.
+We always use the thicker 1-inch bone-in pork chops for a juicier chop.

 Cajun or Creole seasoning: I like Tony’s for this recipe, but you can use any seasoning you prefer.

-Cream of mushroom soup: This makes the creamy sauce.
-We tested this recipe with Campbell’s Cream of Mushroom Soup (regular, not low-fat or low-sodium version).
+Condensed cream of mushroom soup: This makes the creamy gravy.
+We tested this recipe with Campbell’s Condensed Cream of Mushroom Soup (regular, not low-fat or low-sodium version).

 Half-and-half or water: Half-and-half or whole milk will give you a creamier gravy, but water works just fine.